ejakah/Amc-individual-lab/README.md

 Configure Ngrok for secure external access and implement a monitoring solution (e.g., AWS Grafana or CloudWatch) to track application performance.
 # Tasks:
-• From Kubernetes load balancer service, configure Ngrok to provides an accessible HTTP link.
+• From Kubernetes load balancer service, configure Ngrok to provide an accessible HTTP link.
 • Set up monitoring tools and dashboards for application performance monitoring.
 These milestones provide a structured approach to the project, with each stage building upon the previous one.
 Completion of these milestones will lead to the successful deployment of a cloud-based web application on AWS